MikroElektronika/mikrosdk_click_v2/clicks/digipot9/README.md

 err_t digipot9_set_wiper_1 ( digipot9_t *ctx, uint16_t data_in );
 ```

-## Example Description

-> This example demonstrates the use of DIGI POT 9 Click board.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and makes an initial log.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;            /**< Logger config object. */